A process calculus with finitary comprehended terms: Signed Meadows

 \section{Signed Meadows}

 In this paper, the mathematical structure for data is a signed meadow.
 In this section, we give a brief summary of signed meadows.

 A meadow is a field with the multiplicative inverse operation made total by imposing that the multiplicative inverse of zero is zero.
 A signed meadow is a meadow expanded with a signum operation.
-Meadows are defined for the first time in~\cite{BT07a} and are investigated in e.g.~\cite{BHT09a,BP08a,BRS09a}.
-The expansion of meadows with a signum operation originates from~\cite{BP08a}.
+Meadows were defined for the first time in~\cite{BT07a} and were investigated in e.g.~\cite{BBP13a,BHT09a,BM09g}.
+The expansion of meadows with a signum operation originates from~\cite{BBP13a}.

 The signature of meadows is the same as the signature of fields.
 It is a one-sorted signature.
 We make the single sort explicit because we will extend this signature to a two-sorted signature in Section~\ref{sect-MD-ACP-process-alg}.
 The signature of meadows consists of the sort $\Quant$ of \emph{quantities} and the following constants and operators: \begin{itemize} \item the constants $\const{0}{\Quant}$ and $\const{1}{\Quant}$; \item the binary \emph{addition} operator $\funct{+}{\Quant \x \Quant}{\Quant}$; \item the binary \emph{multiplication} operator $\funct{\mul}{\Quant \x \Quant}{\Quant}$; \item the unary \emph{additive inverse} operator $\funct{-}{\Quant}{\Quant}$; \item the unary \emph{multiplicative inverse} operator $\funct{\minv}{\Quant}{\Quant}$. \end{itemize}